TTRFAP Eligibility Page

 EligibilityTo be eligible for a GLOBAL ASPIRE TTR amyloidosis award, applicants must

-- Have a mentor or senior investigator participate as a co-investigator if within 5 years of receipt of the terminal degree (i.e. applies to junior investigators only).
+- Have a mentor or senior investigator participate as a co-investigator.

-Note: Members of the 2016 External Review Committee and 2015 ASPIRE awardees are not eligible to apply or serve as mentors or collaborating investigators on applications from other investigators (this includes applications from junior investigators).
+Note: Members of the 2017 External Review Committee and 2016 ASPIRE awardees are not eligible to apply or serve as mentors or collaborating investigators on applications from other investigators on applications from eligible junior investigators.

 Other FundingNo other government, non-governmental, or industry-sponsored projects may cover the same work scope as the grant application to the ASPIRE Program.
 However, a ASPIRE Program grant may be related to other funding from foundations or government agencies, as long as there is no direct overlap.
 It is the responsibility of the Applicant to justify the novelty of the proposal and provide evidence that the application does not overlap with any current or pending funding.